article banner

 Testing cancellation and context passing

 If you want to test whether a certain function respects structured concurrency, the easiest way is to capture the context from a suspending function, then check if it contains the expected value or if its job has the appropriate state.
-As an example, consider the mapAsync function, which I explain in more detail in the Recipes chapter.
+As an example, consider the mapAsync function, which implements asynchronous mapping of a list of elements.

 suspend fun <T, R> Iterable<T>.mapAsync( transformation: suspend (T) -> R ): List<R> = coroutineScope { this@mapAsync.map { async { transformation(it) } } .awaitAll() }